Maths at Parochial

 living, learning and growing together in God.

-At Parochial CE Primary we value a maths curriculum that is creative, engaging and accessible to all, this is achieved through using the Inspire scheme, which support and build on previously acquired knowledge and skills.
-We aim to maximise the development of every child’s ability and academic achievement by not putting a ceiling upon what they can achieve.
+At Parochial Primary we value a maths curriculum that is creative, engaging and accessible to all, this is achieved through using the Inspire scheme, which will support and build on previously acquired knowledge and skills.
+We aim to maximise the development of every child’s ability and academic achievement by not putting a ceiling on what they can achieve.